Why Cold Email Stopped Working in 2026

 Once your domain's reputation tanks, recovery is nearly impossible.
 Many companies resort to buying new domains every few months-a clear sign the system is broken.

-2. Monitor Trigger Events: Track job changes, funding rounds, hiring surges, technology changes, and company announcements that indicate potential need.
+3. Monitor Trigger Events: Watch job changes, funding rounds, hiring surges, and strategic company updates that indicate immediate need.

 Frequently Asked Questions